Global-Witness/augmenta/README.md

 - [ ] Make the search optional, some prompts may only need data that is already available in other columns
 - [ ] Scrape via proxy (oxylabs)
 - [ ] Cost (and [energy](https://huggingface.co/blog/sasha/announcing-ai-energy-score)?) tracker
+- [ ] Remove credentials validation?
+Or think of a better way without hard-coding.